microsoft/promptflow/examples/tools/use-cases/custom_llm_tool_showcase/README.md

 # Flow with custom_llm tool
-A flow to demonstrate the usage of the `custom_llm` tool.
+This is a flow demonstrating how to use a `custom_llm` tool, `custom_llm` tool allows users to connect to a customized large language model which is fine-tuned by tool developer.

 Tools used in this flow:
 - `custom_llm` Tool